CIT2202/using-require/README.md

   - Test this works
 - Modify the other pages in the site to also use `require`.
 - Add another page to the site e.g. a page about the University.
-  - Make sure you build this page by using the require statement
+  - Make sure you build this page by using the `require` statement.
 - Modify the navigation bar so that it also features a link to the University page you have just created.
 You should find that changing one file updates the entire site.
 - One problem with the above is that every single page has the same page title.
 How can you modify your site so that each page has a unique title while still using an included header.